dd9jn/rfc4880bis/crypto-refresh.md

 Type | Description | Reference
 -----|-------------|-----------
 integer | An integer, big-endian encoded as a standard OpenPGP MPI | {{mpi}}
-bytes | An octet string of fixed length, that may be shorter on the wire due to leading zeros being stripped by the MPI encoding, and may need to be zero-padded before usage | {{ec-octet-string}}
+octet string | An octet string of fixed length, that may be shorter on the wire due to leading zeros being stripped by the MPI encoding, and may need to be zero-padded before usage | {{ec-octet-string}}

-### EC Bytestring Wire Format {#ec-bytes}
+### EC Octet String Wire Format {#ec-octet-string}

 Some opaque strings of octets are represented on the wire as an MPI by simply stripping the leading zeros and counting the remaining bits.
 These strings are of known, fixed length.
-They are represented in this document as `MPI(N bytes of X)` where `N` is the expected length in octets of the bytestring.
+They are represented in this document as `MPI(N octets of X)` where `N` is the expected length in octets of the octet string.

-For example, a five-octet opaque string (`MPI(5 bytes of X)`) where `X` has the value `00 02 ee 19 00` would be represented on the wire as an MPI like so: `00 1a 02 ee 19 00`.
+For example, a five-octet opaque string (`MPI(5 octets of X)`) where `X` has the value `00 02 ee 19 00` would be represented on the wire as an MPI like so: `00 1a 02 ee 19 00`.

 To encode `X` to the wire format, we set the MPI's two-octet bit counter to the value of the highest set bit (bit 26, or 0x001a), and do not transfer the leading all-zero octet to the wire.

-To reverse the process, an implementation that knows this value has an expected length of 5 bytes can take the following steps:
+To reverse the process, an implementation that knows this value has an expected length of 5 octets can take the following steps:

 - ensure that the MPI's two-octet bitcount is less than or equal to 40 (5 octets of 8 bits)
 - allocate 5 octets, setting all to zero initially